Asian Banking School Logo

 Afternoon Session:

-Talks on banking innovations and network session with staff members of NatWest and Royal Bank of Scotland.
+Talks on banking innovations and network session with UK practitioners.

 Programme at a glance